Universal541/brianreymore/src/content/essays/america-at-250.md

 The experiment continues.

-The question is whether enough of us are willing to resume our role within it.
+Are enough of us willing to resume our role within it?

 ## America at 250